Facebook facebook Facebook twitter

-5 Haunted Places and Scary Places in Baguio That You Can Visit
+5 Scary Places and Haunted Places in Baguio That You Can Visit

-Think you're brave enough to include these scary places into your Baguio itinerary?
+Think you’re brave enough to include into your itinerary these Baguio haunted and scary places

 By: Viktor Austria | October 28, 2019

-Far from Baguio’s crowds are these landmarks, silent and spine-chilling even in broad dayligh.
+Far from Baguio’s crowds are these landmarks, silent and spine-chilling even in broad daylight.

 Image: Reynaldo Pitco’s Facebook page